Relativistic Thermodynamics, a Lagrangian Field Theory for general flows including rotation

-The specific densities $S_1, S_1,... $ are usually taken to be uniform; that is, spatially constants.
-The appearance of an arbitrary constant in any adiabatic lagrangian is expected, for it must be possible to add heat and this must be reflected in the equations of motion.
-But the appearance of $n$ arbitrary constants (one for each component) requires that we specify the path that the system will follow in this $n$-dimensional ``entropy space" .
-For any adiabatic system they are determined by the properties of the equilibrium configurations; in certain circumstances the Gibbs-Dalton hypothesis may serve to fix the ratios, although corrections are required to account for properties of real gases.
-For a system with chemical reactions, as in the case of the molecular dissociation of hydrogen, it was shown that the addition of heat to the compound system leads along a path along which $S_1=S_2$ is fixed.
-With this assumption the Saha equation (Saha 19) may be derived by variation of the the lagrangian with respect to the densities.
-In the case of a saturated van der Waals gas, the path is defined by the Maxwell rule of equal areas, derived from the subsidiar principle of maximal entropy, with the result that $T(S_2-S_2) = \epsilon$, the evaporation energy.
-In this case too, non adiabatic (but reversible) changes are taking place in which the entropy is changing and both cases provide some insight into the use and the concept of entropy. \bb \no{\bf I.7.
-7. Example, hydrogen atmospheres}
+If a chemical reaction is taking place only the total density is conserved and the first sum in (3.10) is reduced to one term.
+(The case when more than 2 components are present, and one or more chemical reactions are taking place will not be discussed here (Fronsdal 2014c)).
+The penultimate term in (3.10) represents a modeling of the entropy of mixtures, a new direction in the theory of mixtures.
+The specific densities $S_1, S_2$ are usually taken to be uniform; that is, spatially constant.
+The appearance of an arbitrary constant in any adiabatic Lagrangian is expected, for it must be possible to add heat and this must be reflected in the equations of motion.
+But the appearance of $n$ arbitrary constants (one for each component) requires that we specify the path that the system will follow in this $n$-dimensional ``entropy space".
+In certain circumstances the Gibbs-Dalton hypothesis may serve to fix the ratios, but a deeper analysis is required to account for properties of real gases.
+For a system with chemical reactions, as in the case of the molecular dissociation of hydrogen, the addition of heat to the compound system leads along a path on which $T(S_1-S_2)$ is fixed.
+In the case of a saturated van der Waals gas, the path is defined by the Maxwell rule of equal areas, derived from the subsidiary principle of maximal entropy, with the result that $T(S_2-S_1) = \epsilon$, the evaporation energy.
+In this case too, non adiabatic (but reversible) changes are taking place in which the entropy is changing and both cases provide some insight into the use and the concept of entropy.
+The representation of the total entropy density as a linear function of the mass densities is an attempt to model the entropy of mixtures; it is a novel and promising idea that is natural in the Lagrangian context.